-SurferFly-Through feature allows you to create an animated view moving across a 3D map surface.
-This Fly-Through can then be recorded as an AVI movie file for later viewing and presentations.
-Follow the steps below to create a Fly-Through:
+Surfer's fly-through feature allows you to create an animated view moving across or through a 3D model.
+The fly-through can be recorded as an AVI movie file for later viewing and presentations.
+Follow the steps below to create a fly-through:

-- In a 2D Plot window, open a GRD file that you will be creating a Fly-Through for as a Post Map, Base from Data, 3D Surface, Contour, Color Relief or 3DWireframe map.
+- In a 2D plot window, create a map with 3D data (e.g. Post Map, Base, Base from Data, 3D Surface, Contour, Color Relief , etc).

-- In the Plot window, digitize a line where you would like your Fly-Through path to be located.
+- In the Plot window, draw a line where you would like your fly-through path to be located.

-- When finished, press ESC to exit Draw mode.
+- When finished, double click to end the polyline or polygon and then press ESC to exit Draw mode.